 Why is that important?
 Unlike some other movements, a significant majority of the financial support for abortion access and services comes not through institutional foundations, but through smaller abortion funds that often struggle to keep up with the financial needs of patients.

-In fact, less than 3% of the $912 million of philanthropic dollars for reproductive rights issues between 2015 and 2019 was specifically designated to these abortion funds.
-Overall, only 20% was explicitly designated for abortion rights and services.
+In fact, less than 3% of the $1.7 billion of philanthropic dollars for reproductive rights issues between 2015 and 2019 was specifically designated to these abortion funds.
+Overall, only 21% was explicitly designated for abortion rights and services.

 We reached out to abortion funds around the country to better understand how they are providing the practical support callers needed and how a shift in funding would benefit their sustainability and capacity.
 (We summarized the data and these conversations, with a focus on 5 abortion funds in Southeast, Northeast, Southwest, Midwest and Northwest, in this fact sheet.)

 What we heard won’t come to a surprise to many who have sought to access the reproductive rights that the Supreme Court first upheld 48 years ago in Roe v.
 Wade.